Lobos: Lobos Lagoon

 The Lobos Lagoon (or Laguna de Lobos), at 15 km from Lobos and 115 km from the City of Buenos Aires is the main tourism attraction of the area.

-It has an area of 8 km2 making it an excellent place for fishing activities.
-Due to its surrounding which is rich in vegetation it is possible to appreciate a wealth of birds.
-However, the fishing fauna allows amateur fishers to enjoy an unforgettable stay.
+It has an area of 8 km2 making it a favored place for fishing activities.
+Due to its surrounding which is rich in vegetation it is possible to host many birds.

 Since December 1988, the Sport Fishing Festival is held here annually at the Lobos Fishing Club, which was founded in 1945..
 Various competences were declared by City Tourism Interest, the Province and the Nation.
 In this contest different activities are carried out, and on conclusion, the Queen of Fishing is selected.
 A music show is regularly held on a stage erected over the water.

 The Lagoon sports its own boats and a 150 m long wharf, restaurants, grills, etc.

 "Loguercio Village" is located over the northwestern margin of the lagoon and is inhabited by 400 people, but nearly 2,000 people only come to enjoy the weekend.

 Geography

-Lobos has a surface of 1,725 km² and is bordered to the south by the Río Salado, which usually becomes the source of recurrent flooding.
+Lobos has a surface of 1,725 km2 and is bordered to the south by the Río Salado, which usually becomes the source of recurrent flooding.
 Lobos city is also limited by Salgado Channel, which comes from Río Salado.
 The southeastern area of the city is bordered by Muñiz Channel.

 Salgado Channel splits the city from the countryside areas.
 Lobos also boasts 6 lagoons: Salada; Laguna Salada Chica; Laguna Culú Culú; Laguna de Colis; Laguna Seca, and the most important of all: Lobos Lagoon (Laguna de Lobos for Spanish).

 In the 1980s geologist Víctor Mansione discovered a plaster deposit beneath the lagoon.
 The existence of this deposit prevents the lagoon to drain.
 Currently the lagoon has become an issue of political concern due to its polluted water that worsened during the past years on account of the lack of sound policies to prevent this situation.

+Sports

+The Olympics of the Salado Basin take place every year in Lobos.
+This event began in 1974.

+Economy

+Lobos's economy is mostly agricultural and industrial.

+In terms of agriculture, wheat, maize and soybeans are concentrated, representing the latter 60 per cent of the hectares planted.
+About 50% of all beekeeping in Argentina is done in Buenos Aires, of which Lobos produces a large part.